“`xml

 Gathering Required Documentation

-Here’s what you might need to provide:
+Here’s a quick list of what you might need to provide:

 - Birth certificate